Last updated on December 21, 2025

 White’s good at many things: combat tricks, protection, token generation, cheap removal, and so on.
 What do all these card types have in common?
 They’re all better at instant speed!

-There are nearly 600 white instants at the time of writing, about 99% of which are dorky Limited combat tricks, which leaves a clean 1% for us to talk about today.
-Let’s pick out the best white instants in Magic and talk about what makes them so good.
+There are over 600 white instants at the time of writing, about 99% of which are dorky Limited combat tricks, which leaves a clean 1% for us to talk about today.
+Let’s pick out the best white instants in Magic and see what makes them so good.

 I’m sure you’re bound to find some instant classics.